 swift will manage these segment files for you, deleting old segments on deletes and overwrites, etc. You can override this behavior with the --leave-segments option if desired; this is useful if you want to have multiple versions of the same large object available.

 You can also work with the segments and manifests directly with HTTP requests instead of having swift do that for you.
-You can just upload the segments like you would any other object and the manifest is just a zero-byte file with an extra X-Object-Manifest header.
+You can just upload the segments like you would any other object and the manifest is just a zero-byte (not enforced) file with an extra X-Object-Manifest header.

-The manifest file is simply a zero-byte file with the extra X-Object-Manifest: <container>/<prefix> header, where <container> is the container the object segments are in and <prefix> is the common prefix for all the segments.
+The manifest file is simply a zero-byte (not enforced) file with the extra X-Object-Manifest: <container>/<prefix> header, where <container> is the container the object segments are in and <prefix> is the common prefix for all the segments.

 It is best to upload all the segments first and then create or update the manifest.
 In this way, the full object won’t be available for downloading until the upload is complete.
 Also, you can upload a new set of segments to a second location and then update the manifest to point to this new location.
 During the upload of the new segments, the original manifest will still be available to download the first set of segments.